Tips Keeping RVing Fun

 The Best Holding Tank Treatment?

-Searching Facebook or YouTube will result in about as many tank treatments or advice as there are RVs. recommendations are as varied as the stars in the sky, suggesting store-bought liquids, powders, or packets, and even various homemade recipes.
+Searching Facebook or YouTube will result in about as many tank treatments or advice as there are RVs. recommendations are as varied as the stars in the sky, suggesting store-bought liquids, powders, or packets, and even various homemade recipes or geo methods.

 When asked what to use, I always answer “water”.
 Seriously, water is your best tank additive, and most RV tank problems are due to not having enough water.
 When you dump your black tank and close the valve, always fill at least two toilet bowls full of water and flush it down to the tank (2 or 3 gallons) to create a water base.
 Similarly, for your gray tank, run your sink faucet down the drain for about 30 seconds.